yousefkotp/Visual-Question-Answering/README.md

 - **Note:** We removed the drop out from answerability linear layer as it was causing a lot of noise in training answerability.

 ## Training
-We have trained the model on Kaggle using P100 cuda accelerator for a total of 50 epoch and picked the best one, we have a batch size of 32 (64 was bad in terms of variance), we used Adam optimized with a learning rate of 5e-4.
+We have trained the model on Kaggle using P100 cuda accelerator for a total of 50 epoch and picked the best one, each epoch took ~1 minute to finish.
+We have used a batch size of 32 (64 was bad in terms of variance), we used Adam optimized with a learning rate of 5e-4.
 No L2 regularization was used.
 The model was saved after each 5 epochs and the best model was picked based on the validation accuracy.
 We used the [PyTorch](https://pytorch.org/) library for building and training the model.

+The best model was recorded at epoch 45 so, we will use that model for evaluation.

 ### Loss Graphs